twpsyn/CheckPoint-scripts/README.md

 ## db_prune.sh

-**This script has been mostly superceeded by functionality that is now built in to the management servers.**
+**This script has been mostly superseded by functionality that is now built in to the management servers.**

 Run the script from the shell (in expert mode).
 It'll search the smartcenter or each CMA on a provider-1 for database versions that are older than a configured age (90 days as it stands).
 If it finds any it will prompt for a username and password in order to run the dbver tool to delete them.
 On a Provider-1 system it will remember the credentials for the run so you don't need to enter them again.